 S Leavett, partner of A Stephenson, a member of senior management, is employed by the academy trust as a class teacher.
 S Leavett's appointment was made in open competition and A Stephenson was not involved in the decision-making process regarding appointment.
-S Leavett is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a trustee.
+S Leavett is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a member of key management personnel.